finbourne/lusid-sdk-python/sdk/docs/AggregationApi.md

     # opts.total_timeout_ms = 30_000

     # uncomment the below to use an api client factory with overrides
-    # api_client_factory = ApiClientFactory(opts=opts)
+    # api_client_factory = SyncApiClientFactory(opts=opts)

-    api_client_factory = ApiClientFactory()
+    api_client_factory = SyncApiClientFactory()

-    # Enter a context with an instance of the ApiClientFactory to ensure the connection pool is closed after use
+    # Enter a context with an instance of the SyncApiClientFactory to ensure the connection pool is closed after use
-    async with api_client_factory:

     # Create an instance of the API class
     api_instance = api_client_factory.build(AggregationApi)
     page = 'page_example' # str | The pagination token to use to continue listing queryable keys from a previous call to list queryable keys.
 This value is returned from the previous call. (optional) limit = 56 # int | When paginating, limit the number of returned results to this many. (optional) filter = 'filter_example' # str | Expression to filter the result set.
 Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional)

     try:
         # uncomment the below to set overrides at the request level
-            # api_response = await api_instance.get_queryable_keys(page=page, limit=limit, filter=filter, opts=opts)
+        # api_response =  api_instance.get_queryable_keys(page=page, limit=limit, filter=filter, opts=opts)

         # GetQueryableKeys: Query the set of supported \"addresses\" that can be queried from the aggregation endpoint.
-            api_response = await api_instance.get_queryable_keys(page=page, limit=limit, filter=filter)
+        api_response = api_instance.get_queryable_keys(page=page, limit=limit, filter=filter)
         pprint(api_response)

     except ApiException as e:
         print("Exception when calling AggregationApi->get_queryable_keys: %s\n" % e)

-asyncio.run(main())
+main()
 ```

 ### Parameters